maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 - Placemats wtih "roses" in summer-and-winter, treadled in one of the X-&-O variations (ref.
 Sullivan and Tidball) (pp. 42-45), including matching napkins.

 ## Six-Shaft Patterns
-- Bronson towel, five-shaft bronson on six shaFTS (pp. 46-49).
+- Bronson towel, five-shaft bronson on six shafts (pp. 46-49).
 - Dishtowels with twill blcosk (pp. 52-43).
 - **Jacket and suit material in backed weaves** (pp. 58-65).
   - Sample B: coarse basket weave backed with fine plain weave on six shafts.